Freedom FilesFreedom Files

 Colombia Digital Nomad Visa

-Keep your US job, build a Colombian base. $1,200/month in remote-work income clears it, US East Coast time zones, and a two-year visa that converts cleanly toward Colombian citizenship.
+Keep your US job, build a Colombian base. $1,200/month in remote-work income clears it, US East Coast time zones, and a clean two-year permit.
+A temporary route only – not a path to Colombian citizenship.

 Financial req